FasterXML/jackson-module-kotlin/README.md

 # Status

 Older versions of the Jackson-Kotlin module are not compatible with Kotlin 1.0.0.
-You must update.
+You must update or you will have silent failures (the module cannot recognize a Kotlin class, so ignores it).
 Releases for Kotlin 1.0.0 will be available on Maven Central shortly.
 In the meantime use the EAP repository:

 ```
 maven {